A bunch of colourful dendrobium orchid

 Other information about Dendrobium Orchids

 Dendrobiums typically require three to nine months to bloom before they can gather enough energy for re-blooming.
 However, there are instances where orchids may need additional assistance to prolong their blooming period, necessitating increased attention.
-Make sure to give adequate light, a little low temperature at night, fertilization, and watering before and after flowering to extend and encourage bloom and reblooming.
+Make sure to give adequate light, a low temperature at night, fertilization, and watering before and after flowering to extend and encourage bloom and reblooming.
 Proper lighting plays a big role in the blooming of these orchids.
 Failed blooming or re-blooming for years is caused by low lighting.
 Keep your orchids in bright light conditions to encourage blooming.
-Once the orchid\’s flowers have dropped, you can prune off dead stems and roots with sharp scissors for boosting growth.
+Once the orchid’s flowers have dropped, you can prune off dead stems and roots with sharp scissors to boost growth.

 Shopping Cart